mathieu-aubin/video-dl/README.md

 This project is licensed under the terms of the GPLv3 license.

 The programs included in this project can be used to download videos from any generic site including the Italian [Rai](http://rai.tv) Television website (including rai replay and iframe videos), the italian [Mediaset](http://mediaset.it) website (including iframes like the ones on the [Witty TV](http://wittytv.it) website), and the [LA7](http://la7.it) website.
+And thanks to youtube-dl now they support lots of other websites!

 This project features a Bash script that can be installed on [any Linux/Unix system](#bash-script-installation-instructions) including [Android](#android), [Mac OS X](#bash-script-installation-instructions) or [iOS](#ios) and even on [Windows](#windows), an [API](#api), an [Android app](#method-1-app) and even a [web version](#web-version)!